-Created in tribute to June Callwood, The Casey Awards annually celebrate individuals and organizations across Canada that demonstrate leadership in the fields of HIV/AIDS and social justice.
+Created in tribute to June Callwood, The Casey Awards annually celebrate individuals and organizations across Canada that demonstrate leadership in social justice and commitment to HIV/AIDS.
+Created in 2008, the inaugural recipient, and inspiration, for the awards was June Callwood, one of the founders of Casey House.
+The Casey Awards celebrate June’s spirit of innovative leadership.

 For their formative support of Casey House.